kishaningithub/weather/DEVELOPMENT_WORKFLOW.md

 Now the test is GREEN!
 Let's REFACTOR!

-The refactor i can think of is in terms of package structure as we now have significant code for wttr implementation where i move wttr code into its specific package
+The refactor I can think of is in terms of package structure as we now have significant code for wttr implementation where i move wttr code into its specific package

 ```bash